 The .IE Domain Profile Report explores and analyses the .ie database.

-The .ie domain now accounts for 51% of all domains hosted in Ireland, followed by .com (32%) and .uk (8%).
+The .ie domain accounts for 52.6% of all top-level domains registered in Ireland, ahead of .com by more than 20 percentage points.

 If you are interested in sharing insights from our .IE Domain Profile Report, please download the additional graphics above.